 The State Price Density Implied by Crude Oil Futures and Option Prices

-Keywords: State price density; macroeconomic condition; crude oil; risk aversion
+Keywords: State price density; macroeconomic indicators; crude oil; stock index.

 JEL Classification: G12, G13